 This coffee offers flavors of pecan nuts and a soft fruitiness with a honey like sweetness that is accompanied by a soft leather note.
 On the nose this coffee treats you with notes of caramel and wholegrain cookies.
-The aftertaste brings you raw cocoa, walnut and fennel that will last for quite a while.
+The aftertaste brings you raw cocoa, walnut and fennel, that lasts for quite a while.

 Industry Review: The Coffee Attendant